Donald Peppard

 Bio

-Donald Peppard was born in Waverly, New York, in 1937 and immediately enlisted in the Navy upon graduating high school in 1955.
-He attended basic training in Bainbridge, Maryland, and became the administrator for a team of cryptologic technicians.
-He recalls his team being ordered abroad the USS Pueblo in 1967 as part of the security team for a particular mission along the North Korean coast after the Korean War.
-He details the equipment inside the USS Pueblo and shares that the ship was able to detect sonar and radar signals.
-He explains that the mission he was on centered on detecting what type of equipment the North Koreans possessed and describes being attacked by the North Koreans.
-He recounts the crew being taken as prisoners and recalls his time spent in North Korea where he and others endured beatings prior to being released.
-He is proud of his service and comments on how he cherishes his freedom.
+Donald Peppard, born in Waverly, New York, in 1937, enlisted in the United States Navy immediately after graduating high school in 1955.
+After completing basic training in Bainbridge, Maryland, he became an administrator for a team of cryptologic technicians.
+In 1967, his team was assigned to the USS Pueblo as part of a mission along the North Korean coast following the Korean War.
+He explains that the USS Pueblo was equipped to detect sonar and radar signals, enabling them to gather intelligence on North Korean equipment.
+During the mission, the ship was attacked by North Korean forces, and he and the crew, were taken prisoners.
+He recounts enduring beatings during his captivity but eventually being released.
+Despite these hardships, Peppard remains proud of his service and deeply values his freedom.

 Video Clips